 Whether it’s hiking, biking, kayaking, and wildlife viewing in summer, or skiing or driving Yellowstone snow coaches in winter, David enjoys sharing time in the great outdoors and his knowledge about the wonderful area that he calls home.

 Occasionally accused of being overly enthusiastic and animated, David’s love for nature and our country’s national parks comes through.
-He feels lucky to live where he does and to have a girlfriend who shares his passion for nature.
+He feels lucky to be living the dream his father always had – living and working in West Yellowstone at the edge of Yellowstone National Park!

 Hobie Hare